 During this reporting period, the requirements concerning UCONN 2000 contained in Public Act 06-134 continue to be implemented.
 In 2008, the Construction Management Oversight Committee (CMOC) concluded its most significant and major undertaking, approving the policies and procedures developed by the University.
 In December 2014, the CMOC unanimously voted that the CMOC had successfully concluded its work as defined in statute and the four members appointed by the Governor and legislative leaders resigned from the committee.
 Despite requests to refill vacancies, no new appointments have been made and the committee has not been able to meet due to the lack of a quorum.
 Absent the appointments being made, the UConn Board of Trustees voted to transfer the CMOC's responsibilities to the Board's Buildings, Grounds and Environment Committee (BGE).
-BGE meets on a regular basis to review reports from the Office of Construction Assurance, which monitors University project management, procurement policies and procedures and is headed by a director, who reports to the UConn Board of Trustees and the Status of major projects and remaining code correction programs.
+BGE meets on a regular basis to review reports from the Office of Audit and Management Advisory Services (AMAS), which has taken on the statutory responsibilities of the Office of Construction Assurance.
+The office reviews the University's management of projects for conformance with the applicable policies and procedures governing construction, and is headed by the Chief Audit Executive, who reports to the Joint Audit & Compliance Committee, UConn Board of Trustees and the President.
+BGE also reviews the status of major projects and remaining code correction programs.

-Pursuant to Chapter 185b, Section 10a-109z of the Connecticut General Statutes (the Statute), the Board of Trustees for the University of Connecticut appointed the independent accounting firms of Marcum LLP, formerly UHY LLP and RSM US LLP, formerly McGladrey LLP, to perform audits of the UCONN 2000 project expenditures for the fiscal years 2005 through 2010 and 2011 through 2015, respectively.
+Pursuant to Chapter 185b, Section 10a-109z of the Connecticut General Statutes (the Statute), the Board of Trustees for the University of Connecticut appointed the independent accounting firms of Marcum LLP (formerly UHY LLP), and RSM US LLP (formerly McGladrey LLP), to perform audits of the UCONN 2000 project expenditures for the Fiscal Years 2005 through 2010 and 2011 through 2015, respectively.
 Marcum and RSM issued an unmodified or clean audit opinion for each year of the engagement.
-With the exception of fiscal year 2013, no material weaknesses or significant deficiencies in internal control were reported to management in connection with the audits of UCONN 2000 project expenditures for fiscal years 2005 through 2015.
-In connection with the audit of UCONN 2000 project expenditures for the 2013 fiscal year, RSM identified a deficiency in internal control that they determined constituted a significant deficiency related to the application of certain markups on change orders and base contracts.
+With the exception of Fiscal Year 2013, no material weaknesses or significant deficiencies in internal controls were reported to management in connection with the audits of UCONN 2000 project expenditures for Fiscal Years 2005 through 2015.
+In connection with the audit of UCONN 2000 project expenditures for the 2013 Fiscal Year, RSM identified a deficiency in internal control that they determined constituted a significant deficiency related to the application of certain markups on change orders and base contracts.
 University management has taken steps to enhance the effectiveness of internal control to ensure that markup calculations are accurate and in accordance with contract terms.

-Pursuant to the Statute, the Board of Trustees appointed the independent accounting firm of CohnReznick LLP to perform audits of UCONN 2000 project expenditures for the fiscal years 2016 through 2020.
-CohnReznick issued unmodified audit opinions for the 2016 through 2020 fiscal years and in connection with the audits of UCONN 2000 project expenditures, no material weaknesses or significant deficiencies in internal control were reported to management.
+CohnReznick was appointed to perform audits of the UCONN 2000 project expenditures for the Fiscal Years 2016 through 2020.
+CohnReznick issued unmodified audit opinions with no material weakness or significant deficiencies in internal controls reported to management for each year of the engagement.